About the Conference

 NSU's annual international business conference, established in 1994, is targeted to global thought leaders in international management, marketing, economics, finance and other international issues.
 It's designed to encourage sharing and discussion of ideas that strengthen a spirit of global cooperation and collaboration.

-The conference is hosted by the Northern State University Center of Excellence in International Business and Entrepreneurship.
+The conference is hosted by the Northern State University Center for Excellence in International Business & Entrepreneurship.

 , Rapid City, S.D.